 Typically the 18 month programme begins in-force in October, when programme members will gain an understanding of force structure, vision and values along with completing initial training.

 Between November and January, programme members will join the College of Policing for the initial phase of their training.
 This phase focuses on providing programme members with the skills and knowledge needed to begin officer rotations in-force.

-During the final months of the programme, members will take up a superintendent command with the support of a work-place superintendent coach.
+During the final months of the programme, members will take up a Superintendent command with the support of a work-place Superintendent coach.
 Completion of the programme is dependent on success at each assessment which must be achieved ahead of sign-off by the force's Chief Constable or Commissioner